module-formation/formation-Deep-MLOps/docs/azure_ml/lesson3.md

 Summary

-In the Swagger.sh file, it has a command line:
+In the `swagger.sh` file, it has a command line:

-docker run -p 80:8080 swaggerapi/swagger-ui
+`docker run -p 80:8080 swaggerapi/swagger-ui`

 This command runs the swagger UI container and makes it available on port 80.
 This will need to be updated in the lab because port 80 is being used already.
 Set the port to 9000 would be a good choice here.
 So the updated command will look like this:

-docker run -p 9000:8080 swaggerapi/swagger-ui
+`docker run -p 9000:8080 swaggerapi/swagger-ui`

-After the Swagger UI container is running, you can access the website on http://localhost:9000.
+After the Swagger UI container is running, you can access the website on `http://localhost:80` (or `http://localhost:9000` for example if you modified the port).

-Running serve.py is crucial so that the contents of swagger.json can be consumed locally by Swagger.
-If swagger.json is not present, or if the local server is not running, then Swagger will not be able to produce the docs.
+Running `serve.py` is crucial so that the contents of `swagger.json` can be consumed locally by Swagger.
+If `swagger.json` is not present, or if the local server is not running, then Swagger will not be able to produce the docs.

 !!! python "serve.py"